-In the relevant practical case, the ICJ examined the potential of a series of UNGA resolutions for reflecting the formation of a customary rule.
+In the relevant practical case,73 the ICJ examined the potential of a series of UNGA resolutions for reflecting the formation of a customary rule.
 Nothing was said about other types of non-legally binding but still highly relevant international documents that could be aligned with UNGA resolutions.
-For instance, the UNGA Resolution 77/41 gives reference to the 2021 Report of the UN Secretary-General on reducing space threats through norms, rules and principles of responsible behaviours, the work of the Conference on Disarmament, the Open-ended working group (OEWG) on reducing space threats through norms, rules and principles of responsible behaviours, Guidelines for the Long-term Sustainability of Outer Space Activities, as well as the Space Debris Mitigation Guidelines adopted by the UNCOPUOS.
+For instance, the UNGA Resolution 77/41 gives reference to the 2021 Report of the UN Secretary-General on reducing space threats through norms, rules and principles of responsible behaviours,74 the work of the Conference on Disarmament, the Open-ended working group (OEWG) on reducing space threats through norms, rules and principles of responsible behaviours, Guidelines for the Long-term Sustainability of Outer Space Activities, as well as the Space Debris Mitigation Guidelines adopted by the UNCOPUOS.
 The already adopted or future documents having relevance to the prevention of an arms race in outer space could collectively testify to the gradual development of a customary rule in question.
 In this case, it

-It is noteworthy that the Resolution uses at the same time the term "long-term sustainability of outer space activities" developed and widely used in the framework of the UNCOPUOS, and "long-term sustainability of the outer space environment".
-The document does not specify the reasons for using both these terms and the interrelation between them.
+72 It is noteworthy that the Resolution uses at the same time the term "long-term sustainability of outer space activities" developed and widely used in the framework of the UNCOPUOS, and "long-term sustainability of the outer space environment".
+The document does not specify the reasons for using both these terms and the interrelation between them may prove hard to ensure consistency of both substance and procedure of these sources, but a more difficult task would be the establishment of evidence of opinio juris.

-Military and Paramilitary Activities in and against Nicaragua (Nicaragua v.
+73 Military and Paramilitary Activities in and against Nicaragua (Nicaragua v.
 United States of America).
 ICJ Reports, 1986.

-UN Doc.
+74 UN Doc.
 A/76/77 of 13 July 2021.